 Practical nurses integrate knowledge, skills, behaviours, attitudes, critical thinking and clinical judgment expected of an entry-level practical nurse to provide safe, competent, and ethical care.
 Working in collaboration with other health care team members, you will provide direct nursing care and in acute care hospitals as well as complex care and community care settings.

 Current information for Health and Human Services Students and PN program handbook.

 Priority seating available to students of Indigenous ancestry.

 Practical nurses are health care professionals who care for a wide range of clients at all stages of life.
 As a professional nurse, you will work within your own scope of practice, standards of practice and code of ethics.
-Practical nurses are frontline nurses involved in the assessment, planning implementation and evaluation of nursing care and are a valuable member of the health care team.
+Practical nurses are frontline nurses involved in the assessment, planning implementation and evaluation of nursing care and are valuable members of the health care team.